envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use meaningful and pronounceable variable names
+##### Are your variable names meaningful and pronounceable?

 When naming variables, use clear, descriptive names that explain their purpose.
 Avoid abbreviations and cryptic shorthand that might confuse other developers.

 **Bad:**
 ```javascript